 3.4.3.1 Fish Passing Requirements.
-The following presentation on culvert design is essentially a repitition of the Hydraulic Engineering Circular No. 5 pepared by the Bureau of Public Roads, U.S. Department of Commerce.
+The presentation on culvert design that begins with paragraph 3.4.3.2 below is essentially a repetition of the Hydraulic Engineering Circular No. 5 pepared by the Bureau of Public Roads, U.S. Department of Commerce (USDOC 1965).
 As such the design criteria established are for the design of highway culverts and includes no provisions of fish passage criteria.
-Therefore, this paragraph will ammend the following in the instances that the culvert is to be placed on a waterway that has been established to have resident fish or used by anadromous fish.
+Therefore, when a culvert is to be placed on a waterway that has been established to have resident fish or is used by anadromous fish, this paragraph (3.4.3.1) will amend the culvert design procedure that begins with paragraph 3.4.3.2.